v6d-io/v6d/docs/notes/divein.rst

     and start to use the data for computation.

-2.  built-in **out-of-box high-level** abstraction to share the distributed data with complex structures (e.g., distributed graphs) with nearly zero extra development cost, while the transformation costs are eliminated.
+2. Built-in **out-of-box high-level** abstraction to share the distributed data with complex structures (e.g., distributed graphs) with nearly zero extra development cost, while the transformation costs are eliminated.